 Savings Incentive Match Plan for Employees (SIMPLE) IRA

 SIMPLE IRAs are commonly used by small businesses.
-At $14,000 per year, SIMPLE IRAs have higher contribution limits than traditional and Roth IRAs but lower limits than a 401(k).
-SIMPLE IRA plans generally don’t offer much diversity regarding asset options, limiting investors to investments like index funds, stocks, bonds, and certificates of deposit (CDs).
+At $16,000 per year, SIMPLE IRAs have higher contribution limits than traditional and Roth IRAs but lower limits than a 401(k).
+SIMPLE IRA plans generally don’t offer much diversity regarding asset options, limiting investors to traditional financial assets.
 At age 72, you have to take RMDs from your SIMPLE IRA.

 Simplified Employee Pension (SEP) IRA

 Small businesses and self-employed individuals can save for retirement with SEP IRAs.
-SEP IRAs have generous contribution limits of either $66,000 or 25% of employee compensation – whichever is less.
-Investors with SEP IRAs can choose from mutual funds, ETFs, individual stocks and bonds, and CDs but do not have access to alternative investments like precious metals and cryptocurrencies.
+SEP IRAs have generous contribution limits of either $69,000 or 25% of employee compensation – whichever is less.
+Investors with SEP IRAs can choose from several traditional assets, but do not have access to alternative investments like precious metals and cryptocurrencies.
 With a SEP IRA, you also have to take RMDs.

 What is a rollover?